The Value of Empathy in the Modern Era

 The Value of Empathy in Our Professional Lives

-Furthermore, higher amounts of empathy in the workplace often translate into increased performance, increased sales, and better leadership.
+Furthermore, greater empathy in the workplace often translates into increased performance, sales, and better leadership.

 Professional Empathy